 There are many qualified presentation skills consultants.
 Some come from a theatre or music performance background, which makes them a great match for speakers working on formal speaking performances, such as TED Talks or motivational speeches.
 Other presentation skills consultants come from a speechwriting background, which makes them well suited to speakers who want a ghostwriter or advisor for a scripted speech, like a commencement address.
 Some come from the world of TV or radio and excel with media training.
 Still yet, other presentation skills consultants are trained in a specific field, like law, and help practitioners improve field-specific presentations, such as courtroom advocacy.

-My background makes me a great fit for professionals who need real-world strategies for various types of workplace presentations – such as meetings, briefings, pitches, training programs, conference speeches, and personal introductions, as well as speakers who need strategies to overcome anxiety associated with public speaking.
-There two elements of my background that make me a good fit for these presenters: First, I participated in a form of debate where participants only had 15 minutes to prepare a case after the topic was announced.
-As a result, I am versed in the practicalities of preparing a polished presentation on a short timeline.
-The strategies and tools I have developed are geared toward busy professionals who don’t always have the luxury to script or memorize their remarks, but need a well-structured and dynamically delivered presentation every time.
-Second, I understand what it’s like to fear public speaking.
-I have not always felt comfortable speaking to a group, let alone on a stage.
-My techniques for channeling nervous energy into enthusiasm during presentations are ones that I have used and perfected since I was a college debater – and ones that have helped calm thousands of speakers with whom I have worked.
+Christine’s background makes her process a great fit for professionals who need real-world strategies for various types of workplace presentations – such as meetings, briefings, pitches, training programs, conference speeches, and personal introductions, as well as speakers who need strategies to overcome anxiety associated with public speaking.
+There two elements of her background that make her a good fit for these presenters: First, she participated in a form of debate where participants only had 15 minutes to prepare a case after the topic was announced.
+As a result, she is versed in the practicalities of preparing a polished presentation on a short timeline.
+The strategies and methodology she has developed and has trained her coaches to utilize are geared toward busy professionals who don’t always have the luxury to script or memorize their remarks, but need a well-structured and dynamically delivered presentation every time.
+Second, she understands what it’s like to fear public speaking.
+She has not always felt comfortable speaking to a group, let alone on a stage.
+Spoken with Authority techniques for channeling nervous energy into enthusiasm during presentations are ones that she has used and perfected since she was a college debater – and ones that have helped calm thousands of speakers who have worked with Spoken with Authority.

 I want to work with you but can’t afford one-on-one coaching.
 What can I do?

-You can learn a great deal from the free material on my website, including my blog, newsletter, articles, and videos (add links to site).
-Also consider my book (www.presentingatwork.com), which retails for less than $20.
+You can learn a great deal from the free material on our website, including our blog, newsletter, published articles, and educational videos.
+Also consider Christine’s book (www.presentingatwork.com), which retails for less than $20.
 To practice the strategies and techniques you learn in my materials, I encourage you to join a local Toastmasters Club (www.toastmasters.org).
 For around $100 a year, it is a great place to gain public speaking experience in a supportive environment.

 I feel overwhelmed and don’t know how to start improving my presentation skills.
 Where should I start?

-First, sign up for my newsletter and get XYZ.
-Then, take a look at my blog posts and articles for novice speakers.
+Then, check out our blog, published articles, and educational videos today.
 These are great places to start.
 Good luck and keep up your commitment to developing presentation skills; your efforts will pay huge dividends throughout your professional life!